Garcinia sessilis

-Garcinia sessilis, commonly known as heilala in Tongan, is an evergreen tree native to the Pacific regions of Tonga.
+Garcinia sessilis, commonly known as heilala in Tongan, is an evergreen tree native to Fiji and the Santa Cruz Islands and introduced to Tonga and Samoa.
 The heilala flower is the national flower of Tonga.

+The species was first described as Clusia sessilis by Georg Forster in 1786.
+In 1862 Berthold Carl Seemann placed the species in genus Garcinia as G. sessilis.

 Description

 Garcinia sessilis, which can also be known as heilala in Tonga or seilala in Samoa, can grow anywhere from 4 to 20 meters tall and can have a bole up to 30 cm in diameter.
 This species belongs to the genus of Garcinia, which is native to regions of Asia, America, Australia, Africa, and Polynesia.
-G. sessilis is a fruiting plant native to various islands in the Pacific: Solomon Islands, Fiji, Samoa, and Tonga.
-The tree produces flowers that range in color from pale yellow or pink tinged, to a coral red or carmine, and the fruits range from a yellowish white to red at maturity.
+G. sessilis is a fruiting tree which produces flowers that range in color from pale yellow or pink tinged, to a coral red or carmine, and the fruits range from a yellowish white to red at maturity.
 It can have many uses, ranging from medicine and food, to creating material objects from various parts of the tree.
 In Tonga, G. sessilis is an ornamental plant, seen as both sacred and representing royalty.

 Distribution and habitat

-Garcinia sessilis is native to the Pacific, specifically on the Solomon Islands, Fiji, Samoa, and Tonga.
+Garcinia sessilis is native to Fiji and the Santa Cruz Islands, and has been introduced to Tonga and the Samoan Islands.
 Here, the plant grows in a multitude of varying habitats, ranging from both wet and dry forests, on the edges of mangrove swamps, in open thickets, as well as dense or dry forests.
 It grows from sea level up to around 1,150 meters.
 It does not appear to be at any significant risk, being classified as “Least Concerning” by the IUCN Red List of threatened species.